dat-ecosystem-archive/dat-node/readme.md

 * High-level glue for common Dat and [hyperdrive](https://github.com/mafintosh/hyperdrive) modules.
 * Sane defaults and consistent management of storage across applications.
-* Connect to the Dat network, using [discovery-swarm](https://github.com/mafintosh/discovery-swarm)
+* Easily connect to the Dat network, using [discovery-swarm](https://github.com/mafintosh/discovery-swarm)
 * Import files from the file system, using [mirror-folder](https://github.com/mafintosh/mirror-folder/)
+* Access APIs to lower level modules with a single `require`!

 #### Browser Support